About This Page

 - Decreased appetite

-After long term use, when you suddenly stop smoking cannabis your body will naturally try to purge all remnants of the drug from your system during the detox process, leading to withdrawal symptoms that can range from mildly uncomfortable to downright dangerous.
-However, with the correct support from a medical professional and a team of rehab specialists, you can overcome the withdrawal symptoms and detox safely.
+After long-term use, when you suddenly stop smoking cannabis, your body will naturally try to purge all remnants of the drug from your system, leading to withdrawal symptoms that are mildly uncomfortable However, with the correct support from a medical professional and a team of rehab specialists, you can overcome the withdrawal symptoms and detox safely.

 Coping with Cannabis Detox

-Cannabis detox can be an unpleasant experience, and this causes many people to relapse, but effective marijuana detox and sustained rehab are possible with the right support.
+Cannabis detox can be an unpleasant experience, and this causes many people to relapse, but effective marijuana detox and sustained rehabilitation are possible with the right support.
 The most difficult part of cannabis detox is the first 48 hours or two days.
-The symptoms of withdrawal will typically take five to ten hours to manifest and this is when they will be at their worst.
-If you are an inpatient at a residential rehab clinic, and under medical supervision, you may be given medication to ease the symptoms during this time.

-The duration of cannabis detox and rehab depends on various factors include the length of your addiction, the severity of your addiction, how much cannabis your regularly consume, and any underlying physical or mental health issues.
-Some people may need a week to detox but others could take longer.
-If you enter a residential cannabis rehab treatment centre you will be there for 24-hours a day for the duration of your stay.
-As with all drug addiction treatments, the length of a cannabis rehab programme will vary from one person to the next but typically detox and rehab take 28 days.
+The duration of cannabis detox and rehab depends on various factors, including the length of your addiction, the severity of your addiction, how much cannabis you regularly consume, and any underlying physical or mental health issues.
+Some people may need a week to detox, but others could take longer.

-When you enter cannabis rehab you will be assessed by a medical team who will take into account all aspects of your cannabis addiction before drawing up a treatment plan tailored to your needs.
+When you enter cannabis rehab, you will be assessed by a medical team who will consider all aspects of your cannabis addiction before drawing up a treatment plan tailored to your needs.

-At the Rehab Clinics Group, we understand that cannabis detox is challenging but we are here to help you overcome your addiction.
-Call us today to find out more about living a drug-free life.
+We understand that cannabis detox is challenging at the Rehab Clinics Group, but we are here to help you overcome your addiction.
+Contact us today to find out more about living a drug-free life.